onlyfullstack/data-structure-and-algorithams/README.md

-# Data Sttructure and Algorithms
+# Data Structure and Algorithms